sirech/homepage2/src/pages/articles/2020-09-20-technical-stories-a-miscast-artifact-of-agile-development/index.md

 Notice that I haven't talked about the tension between including user stories and technical stories in an iteration.
 That relates to building a technical backlog and assessing the health of a system.
 I plan to dig into that on its own post.

-*Thanks to Anna and Rachael for the feedback.*
+*Thanks to Anna, Rachael and Felix for the feedback.*